SamGFrendo/Woody/readme.md

 - resetBlockSelector() - If there has been three clicks then refresh the block selector section.
 - chooseRandomBlock() - Returns a random block (string) every time it is called.

 During this process I realised it made sense to create an object to store the block arrays - this made them easier to access.

+8. I finished up creating woody by making a few tweaks that made it easier for users to follow what was going on.
+This involved creating a few more global variables, which seemed a bit off - but I didn't want to concern myself too much about this at this stage.
+Also some faffing with CSS.
+Next up I want to create a BRAIN.

+Creating the BRAIN.

+1. Having built Woody, I wanted to create a way of playing it programatically - that way I could get testing different approaches and see if I could build a program that would allow me smash my high score.
+First up I needed a way of knowing how many cells were marked on the board.
+Having a large number of blank cells after each set of three blocks seemed like a good approach to a winning strategy.

+2. Having created another js file - I realised it made more sense to use the import/export from modules to keep things simple and orgnaised.

+3. The function automaticBlockPlacer() is the start of being able to iterate all the cells on the board, placing different blocks.

 *************************************************************************************************

 to do...

-1. I also want to make it so you can't click a block twice - I need to capture behaviour if I click without selecting a block

-- I need to change it so I only change after there has been three placements, not three clicks

-- I also need to catch the 'no block selected' issue - should set block to 'null' after it has been added.

-- Want to make score bigger...
+1. automaticBlockPlacer is going to have to pick up differnt blocks, place them in different orders, and keep track of which one gives the best score

 2. I should add function descriptions to all of the functions